AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag each procedure that can be rewritten as a function.
-A procedure can be converted into a function if it has exactly one parameter of mode ``out`` and no parameters of mode ``in out``.
+A procedure can be converted into a function if it has exactly one parameter of mode ``out`` and no parameters of mode ``in out``, with no ``Global`` aspect specified or with explicit specification that its ``Global`` aspect is set to ``null`` (either by aspect specification or by pragma Global).
 Procedure declarations, formal procedure declarations, and generic procedure declarations are always checked.
 Procedure bodies and body stubs are flagged only if they do not have corresponding separate declarations.
 Procedure renamings and procedure instantiations are not flagged.